Stephen Kovacs: Professional career

-In August 2009 Kovacs was named the head men's fencing coach at Stevens Institute of Technology in Hoboken, New Jersey.
+In August 2009, Kovacs was named the head men's fencing coach at Stevens Institute of Technology in Hoboken, New Jersey.
 The team had a 13–7 record for the season.
 At the same time, Kovacs served as an assistant saber coach at the New York Athletic Club.

-In August 2010 Kovacs became an Assistant Fencing Coach at Duke University in Durham, North Carolina, a position he held through 2013.
+In August 2010, Kovacs became an Assistant Fencing Coach at Duke, in Durham, North Carolina, a position he held through 2013.
 There he mentored three-time NCAA women's saber champion Becca Ward.

-In 2013 he joined the staff of Medeo Fencing Club in Bridgewater, in Somerset County, New Jersey.
+In 2013, Kovacs joined the staff of Medeo Fencing Club in Bridgewater, in Somerset County, New Jersey.

 In 2013–18, Kovacs was also a fifth grade teacher and taught fencing to girls and boys at the Princeton Junior School, in Princeton, in Mercer County, New Jersey.

 In 2018, Kovacs founded and thereafter owned Kaprica United Fencing Academy in Bound Brook, in Somerset County, New Jersey, where he was head coach.

 Kovacs was appointed the Ridge High School head boys’ fencing coach by the Bernards Township School District on November 11, 2019, for a salary of $8,542.
 The school is in the Basking Ridge section of Bernards Township, in Somerset County, New Jersey.
 The boys and girls fencing teams practice together and go to meets together.
-In January 2020 the boys team won the overall title in the Cetrullo Tournament, New Jersey's most important regular-season tournament.
+In January 2020, the boys' team won the overall title in the Cetrullo Tournament, New Jersey's most important regular-season tournament.
 He was head coach through February 2021.
 A number of fencers on the school team attended the nearby Kaprica Fencing Academy, which Kovacs owned and where he was head coach.